Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Tuta's verschlüsselter Kalender.
 Tuta's verschlüsselter Kalender.

 When you sign up for a free or paid Tuta Mail account, it comes with Tuta Calendar.
-Unlike other calendars, Tuta’s calendar is encrypted which means that you, and only you, have access to your schedule.
+Unlike other calendars, Tuta calendar is encrypted which means that you, and only you, have access to your schedule.

-Tuta Calendar is a zero-knowledge calendar, meaning it is fully encrypted, even the notifications are encrypted so we as the service provider have no way of finding out when, where or with whom you are having an appointment.
+While Google tracks and collects all of your data – including your calendar events and appointments, the Tuta Calendar does the opposite.
+Tuta Calendar is a zero-knowledge calendar, meaning it is fully encrypted.
+This even includes the notifications so that we as the service provider have no way of finding out when, where, or with whom you are having an appointment.

 Google Chrome alternatives